Boltzmann equation for granular media with thermal force in a weakly inhomogeneous setting: Properties of the linearized operator

-Let us now compute the time derivative of the norm $\EE_0$ along $h_t$ where $h_t$ solves the linear evolution problem~(\ref{eq:Bol2}).
-Observe that $\Pi_{\LL_\lambda,0} h_t = 0$ due to the mass and momentum conservation of the linearized equation.
+Let us now compute the time derivative of the norm $\EE$ along $h_t$ where $h_t$ solves the linear evolution problem~(\ref{eq:Bol2}).
+Observe that $\Pi_{\LL_\lambda,0} h_t = 0$ due to the mass and momentum conservation properties of the linearized equation.
 Since the $x$-derivatives commute with the equation, we can set $s=0$.
-We first treat the case $L^1_x L^1_v ( \langle v \rangle m)$.
+We thus only treat the case $L^1_x L^1_v (m)$.
 We compute

-Concerning the first term, arguing as in the proof of Lemma~\ref{lem:dissip}, we have from the dissipativity of $\BB_{\lambda}$ and the bounds on $\AA$
+Concerning the first term, arguing as in the proof of Lemma~\ref{lem:dissip1}, we have from the dissipativity of $\BB_{\lambda}$ and the bounds on $\AA$

 for some constants $C, K >0$.

 The second term is computed exactly: